Virtual Fishing: Gameplay

-Virtual Fishing is a fishing game, where the player participates in one of the three available gameplay modes.
+Virtual Fishing is a fishing game where the player participates in one of the three available gameplay modes.
 Prior to starting, the player can input their name and gender.
-The first is a tournament mode, where the main objective of the player is to advance in a series of fishing tournaments at six different locations by catching a large number of fishes with a high average weight under a time limit, but only two locations are available to choose when the player starts at the beginning, with more being unlocked via a winning qualification.
+The first is a tournament mode, where the main objective of the player is to advance in a series of fishing tournaments at six different locations by catching a large number of fishes with a high average weight under a time limit.
+Only two locations are available to choose when the player starts at the beginning, with more being unlocked via a winning qualification.
 Records are automatically saved on the cartridge.

 Gameplay is broken into two segments (luring and reeling); in the first segment, the player casts their line into the water.
-When the lure lands in the water, the player can manipulate its movement by pressing the B buttion to entice a fish to bite it.
-The game enters into the second segment once a fish has bitten, with the perspective changing from a first-person to a side-view, and the player has to reel it in carefully to avoid breaking the line.
+When the lure lands in the water, the player can manipulate its movement by pressing the B button to entice a fish to bite it.
+The game enters into the second segment once a fish has bitten the lure, with the perspective changing from a first-person to a side-view, and the player has to reel it in carefully to avoid breaking the line.
 Qualifying a tournament also unlocks a second mode on the chosen location, "Time Attack", where the objective is to catch fish in the fastest time possible.
 The third mode, called "Free", allows the player to fish freely.